totem-tech/documentation/crowdsale-docs/old/post-crowdsale.md

 ## What happens after the Crowdsale?

-Once the Crowdsale is completed some of the contributors will be able to sell their XTX allocations according to the Release Calendar below.
+Once the Crowdsale is completed some of the Contributors will be able to sell their XTX allocations according to the Release Calendar below.

-This largely depends on the final Multiplier Level that was acheived by the contributors.
+This largely depends on the final Multiplier Level that was acheived by the Contributors.

 ### Post Crowdsale Staggered Release Calendar